Looking for forms and resources for your upcoming evaluation assignment?

 Peer-review by expert evaluators is the cornerstone of the regional accreditation system.
 Each year NWCCU trains a cohort of new evaluators offering expertise in a variety of areas.

-Nominations should include a name, title, institution name, email address, and phone number, and may be emailed to Elsa Gossett (email@example.com).
+Nominations should include a name, title, institution name, email address, and phone number then emailed to Mellissa Thoreson (firstname.lastname@example.org).

 When an Evaluator Training Workshop has been scheduled, the Commission office sends an email notification to all nominees, asking them to indicate their interest in serving as a peer evaluator by completing an online information form.
 This form provides the Commission information about a nominee’s areas of expertise and professional history, which aids Commission staff in matching potential evaluators to areas of need.

 From the pool of evaluator nominees, the Commission then selects participants in the Evaluator Training Workshop.
-Workshop attendance is limited and selection is based on a number of factors, but most often includes areas of Commission need for upcoming evaluation visits.
+Workshop attendance is limited, and selection is based on several factors, but most often includes areas of Commission need for upcoming evaluation visits.

 Selected participants are notified and invited by email to register for the scheduled Evaluator Training Workshop.
-Attendance at the Workshop and all evaluation-related expenses for peer evaluators are covered by NWCCU.
+NWCCU covers attendance at the Workshop and all evaluation-related expenses for peer evaluators.

 NWCCU looks for candidates with expertise in areas such as:

-If you have more questions regarding peer evaluation with the Northwest Commission on Colleges and Universities, please contact the office of the Senior Vice President.
+If you have additional questions regarding peer evaluation with the Northwest Commission on Colleges and Universities, please contact the Commission office at (425) 558-4224 or email Mellissa Thoreson, Director of Institutional Evaluation at email@example.com.